stanuwu/SandTNTRatioFinder/README.md

 ## How to use:
 1) Download Release or Build with Visual Studio
-2) Open SandTNTRatioFinderPublic.exe
+2) Open SandTNTRatioFinderPublic.exe.config
 3) Change Settings and Save
-4) Run SandTNTRatioFinderPublic
+4) Run SandTNTRatioFinderPublic.exe

 ## Configuration:
 maxgametickdifference - The highes gametick difference of your sand and tnt booster.
 (Higher difference will mean possibly higher difference in velocity in the barrel.)